Mini Israel is a miniature park near Latrun, and it features over 385 models of the most important places in Israel.

 When To Visit Mini Israel?

 It is an outdoor attraction.
-Thus it gets quite hot in the summer.
+Thus it gets pretty hot in the summer.
 But, in the summer, they are open late.
-Therefore, you can come before sunset and see the models in sunlight and with lights turned on.
+Therefore, you can come before sunset and see the models in sunlight and then see them with lights turned on.
 In any case, there is practically no shaded area, and I would not advise visiting during the hot hours.
-Beyond the heat, there are no limitations, and you can see all year round.
+Beyond the heat, there are no limitations, and you can see it all year round.

-Mini Israel park is arranged into sections that represent six main regions of Israel, which are: North, South, Center, Tel Aviv, Jerusalem, Haifa.
+Mini Israel park is arranged into sections representing six main regions of Israel: North, South, Center, Tel Aviv, Jerusalem, and Haifa.

 On our visit, we started from Tel-Aviv, and these are Azrieli towers: